Eviction process under COVID-19

 Under Covid-19, the UK government has passed legislation hitherto to prevent landlords from evicting their tenants.

 First, we had the total ban on evictions in March this was again extended in August.

 Then the Government introduced extended eviction notice periods from 2 months for section 21 to 6 months’ notice period.
 For section 8 notice the notice period went up to 6 months too.

 The popular grounds for rent arrears 8,10 &11 went from 14 days to 6 months causing severe problems for landlords with bad problem tenants.

-It is worth noting this change in legislation is temporary and is likely to end early next years.
-However, this does depend on the Coronavirus pandemic, as we seem to be at the mercy COVID-19.
+It is worth noting this change in legislation is temporary and is likely to end early next year.
+However, this does depend on the Coronavirus pandemic, as we seem to be at the mercy of COVID-19.

 Exemptions when evicting a tenant